zhaohuanqdcn/tp/docs/UserGuide.md

 * **CLI**: Command Line Interface.
 A program that accepts text input to execute system functions.
 * **GUI**: Graphic User Interface.
 A system of interactive visual components for computer software.
+* **interval** This represents the minimum time gap between meetings.
+It is meant to simulate the travelling time or resting time in between meetings.
 ---

 ## Features